 The transgender scene in Istanbul has become one of the most important in Europe and the Middle East.
-Perched on high heels, swinging their long manes and blinking fake eyelashes – at first glance, many local transgender women paint the picture of an open-minded and tolerant society.
+Perched on high heels, swinging their long manes and blinking fake eyelashes—at first glance, many local transwomen paint the picture of an open-minded and tolerant society.

-Paris, a 24-year-old transgender model and project manager, describes herself as "a lucky one".
-With her oversized sunglasses, painted nails and princess hair, it is difficult to pin down her birth gender, which is probably the main reason why she didn't have to face the same prejudices as others.
-Essentially, she "passes".
+Paris, a 24-year-old transgender model and project manager, describes herself as "a lucky one."
+With her oversized sunglasses, painted nails, and princess hair, she doesn't face the same prejudices as others.
+Essentially, she "passes."
 Remaining biologically a male, she likes to define herself as "androgen" and has never had problems finding a job.

 Prostitution in Turkey is legal and it is one of the only Muslim countries which holds regulated state-run brothels.
-The conditions under which you might be eligible to get a licence are tough though, and exclude trans people.
-Their only option is often to work on the streets and therefore expose themselves to higher risks of violence.
+The conditions under which you might be eligible to get a license are tough though, and exclude trans people.
+Often their only option is to work on the streets, exposing themselves to higher risks of violence.
 In areas such as Tarlabasi, known as the Kurdish and gypsy part of Istanbul, it is very easy to bump into trans people working on the streets.
-Trans sex workers form a whole community and share a secret slang called "Lubunca", to communicate without cops or clients understanding a word of what they say.
+Trans sex workers form a whole community and share a secret slang called "Lubunca," which they use to communicate amongst themselves without cops or clients understanding a word of what they say.
 Most of it relies on sexual- or money-related lexicons and constantly evolves to remain secretive.

 A lot of targeted violence happens there.
-Stories of hate-crimes, murders and general trans-phobic violence are typical.
+Stories of hate-crimes, murders, and general trans-phobic violence are typical.
 Suicides also make the news, like the one of Eylül Cansın, a 24-year-old transgender sex-worker who, this January, jumped off a bridge.
-Her death lead to social protests and a renewed media focus on LGBT rights in the country.
+Her death led to social protests and a renewed media focus on LGBT rights in the country.

-When I talked to Eylem, a 32 year-old homeless trans woman, she told me about the time she was beaten up by a police officer in front of her house, after she told him to fuck off while he was taking the piss out of her with some officer friends.
+When I talked to Eylem, a 32-year-old homeless trans woman, she told me about the time she was beaten up by a police officer in front of her house, after she told him to fuck off while he was making fun of her with some other officers.
 "It was long and trying," she said.
 She recently found herself in the street after several landlords kept kicking her out because of her gender-nonconformity.
-Unfortunately, this kind of normalised violence seems banal and common to a lot of trans people.
+Unfortunately, this kind of normalized violence seems banal and common to a lot of trans people.

 "I don't like to think that it is harder here because it is a Muslim country.
-This is a problem that exists in every patriarchal country", says Sevval, a 42-year-old former sex worker.
-When talking about her activism and her situation as a trans-woman, she adamantly declined the idea that Muslim countries can be more trans-hostile than other countries.
-"Living in a dick-dominated-world isn't easy for a woman, wherever she comes from."
+This is a problem that exists in every patriarchal country," says Sevval, a 42-year-old former sex worker.
+When talking about her activism and her situation as a trans woman, she adamantly denied the idea that Muslim countries can be more trans-hostile than others: "Living in a dick-dominated world isn't easy for a woman, wherever she comes from."

-Despite a prevailing climate of intolerance, attitudes towards transsexuals and transgender people have been moving forward.
-Activist groups, civil society organisations, and LGBT associations have been working to improve people's understanding of what it means to be transgender, and conditions have bettered.
-In January, after civil organisations put pressure on the authorities, the owner of a Turkish bath who refused entrance to the establishment to a trans woman got charged and fined for discrimination, which is a hell of a novelty in Istanbul.
+Despite a prevailing climate of intolerance, attitudes toward transsexuals and transgender people have been moving forward.
+Activist groups, civil society organizations, and LGBT associations have been working to improve people's understanding of what it means to be transgender, and conditions have gotten better.
+In January, after civil organizations put pressure on the authorities, the owner of a Turkish bath who refused entrance to a trans woman was charged and fined for discrimination, which is a hell of a novelty in Istanbul.

-However, these bottom-up initiatives can't stop the highest political spheres from committing misdemeanours.
-A bill voted in 2013 in regard of hate crimes didn't include those targeted because of their sexual orientation.
+However, these bottom-up initiatives can't stop the highest political spheres from committing misdemeanors.
+A bill passed in 2013 in regard to hate crimes didn't include those targeted because of their sexual orientation.
 In judicial ranks, discrimination is also alarming as courts often apply a "heavy provocation" condition to resolve cases of violence or trans murders.

 A lot happens, once again, in the streets.
 Pride marches, demonstrations or the Gezi movement have been opportunities for the transgender community to vent their anger.
 Beside their public actions, LGBT associations have set up hotlines to help young trans people out.
-In the same vein, a shelter was opened in November 2014 by a group called Trans Angels – the aim being to host old or sick trans people and any others who might feel that they are at risk of danger.
+In the same vein, a shelter was opened in November 2014 by a group called Trans Angels—the aim being to host old or sick trans people and any others who might feel that they are in danger.

-A few well-known trans figures initiated the shelter such as famous activist and former sex worker Ebru Kiranci, and Oyku Ay, nicknamed "the veiled trans".
-They organised a trans fashion-show to raise enough money for the shelter to survive one year with an average capacity of 20 to 25 people.
-It's through those organisations that things appear to be moving on.
+The shelter was started by a few well-known trans figures such as the activist and former sex worker Ebru Kiranci, and Oyku Ay, nicknamed "the veiled trans."
+They organized a trans fashion show to raise enough money for the shelter to survive one year with an average capacity of 20 to 25 people.
+Organizations like these give the community hope that things are getting better.